laravel-enso/documentation/docs/backend/tables.md

 - `prefix`, is a string, default is `enso:tables`.
 This is the prefix used by the caching engine.
 - `tag`, is a string, default is `enso:tables`.
 This is the tag used by the caching engine.

+If using caching, please also take a look at the Advanced Usage / DynamicTemplate section above so that you don't run into any data security issues.

 #### validations
 is a string, values may be `always`/`local`/`yourEnvironment`, default `local`.